Run Jira as a systemd service on linux

 Solution

-- Login to the machine as root user
+- Login to the Jira application server as the root user.

-Create the following systemd unit file for JIRA service as root:
+Create the following systemd unit file for the JIRA service as root:

 touch /lib/systemd/system/jira.service chmod 664 /lib/systemd/system/jira.service